-Name of Academy Name of child Date of birth Group/class/form Medical condition or illness Medicine Name/type of medicine (as described on the container) Date dispensed Expiry date Agreed review date to be initiated by Dosage and method Timing Special precautions Are there any side effects that the Academy/setting needs to know about?
-Self-administration Procedures to take in an emergency Contact Details Name Daytime telephone no. Relationship to child Address I understand that I must deliver the medicine personally to
+Name of Academy The Raise Academy

+Name of child

+Date of birth

+Group/class/form

+Medical condition or illness

+Medicine

+Name/type of medicine

+(as described on the container)

+Date dispensed

+Expiry date

+Agreed review date to be [name of member of staff]

+initiated by

+Dosage and method

+Timing

+Special precautions

+Are there any side effects that

+the Academy/setting needs to

+know about?

+Self-administration Yes/No

+Procedures to take in an

+emergency

+Contact Details

+Name

+Daytime telephone no.

+Relationship to child

+Address

+I understand that I must deliver [agreed member of staff]

+the medicine personally to